Locksmith Course Malaysia

 Not at this stage.
 MyLock is not currently registered as a Private Educational Institution under the Education Act 1996, and MyLock workshops do not currently issue SKM (Sijil Kemahiran Malaysia) credentials from the Department of Skills Development.
 MyLock is in active discussion with industry stakeholders about future accreditation pathways, but as of 2026 we provide trade-skill workshops connected to the MyLock dispatch network — not MOE/SKM-credentialed courses.
 If accreditation status changes for a future intake, that status will be stated clearly on the specific intake notice.

 Depends on the track.
 Entry-Level Locksmith and Smart Lock Installation are designed for newcomers — no prior locksmith experience needed.
 Automotive Locksmith requires basic technical understanding (electrical fundamentals, mechanical aptitude).
 ECU Specialist requires foundational automotive experience because the work involves bench-level circuit interaction.
-EV Battery Specialist and Advanced Locksmith both require established technical backgrounds — these are genuine specialist tracks, not beginner workshops.
+Advanced Locksmith also requires an established technical background — these are genuine specialist tracks, not beginner workshops.
 If you’re unsure which track fits your background, message us via WhatsApp and we’ll give you an honest assessment before you commit.

 No, and we want to be explicit about this.
 We document a structured pathway into MyLock dispatch eligibility (the seven-step pathway above), but we do not guarantee specific income or job volume.
 Income depends on factors we don’t control: how quickly you respond to dispatch offers, the quality of customer outcomes on your first 10 supervised jobs, your tool ownership, your response area coverage, and your urgency availability.
 We provide the platform and the route — your earnings are determined by your execution within that route.
 Workshops that promise specific income figures are misleading customers; we’d rather under-promise and let your performance prove the system.

 Workshop-time tools are provided in the training facility — you don’t need to own anything before attending.
 Post-workshop tool ownership is what determines your dispatch eligibility tier.
 Entry-Level Locksmith requires basic key cutting machine + lock pick set (RM 6,000–8,000 starter kit).
 Smart Lock Installation requires drill, lock installation kit, level, and configuration tablet (RM 1,500–3,000).
 Automotive Locksmith requires at minimum one OBD programmer (Xhorse VVDI Key Tool Plus or Autel IM508S, RM 6,000–15,000) plus transponder stock.
-ECU Specialist and EV Battery Specialist tools are substantial investments (RM 20,000+ for full bench setups).
+ECU Specialist tools are a substantial investment (RM 20,000+ for a full bench setup).
 Tool bundles can be sourced through MyLock partnerships — discussed during workshop consultation.

 Yes, this is genuinely viable for most tracks.
 Smart Lock Installation (1 day) and Entry-Level Locksmith (2 days) can fit into a long weekend.
 Automotive Locksmith (4–10 days) and Advanced Locksmith (4 days) typically run as multi-weekend cohorts to accommodate working students.
-ECU Specialist (8–9 days) and EV Battery Specialist (14 days) are more demanding and typically require taking leave or a sabbatical from existing work — these are intensive bench-time workshops where weekend-only formats compromise learning depth.
+ECU Specialist (8–9 days) is more demanding and typically requires taking leave or a sabbatical from existing work — this is an intensive bench-time workshop where weekend-only formats compromise learning depth.
 After workshop completion, the MyLock dispatch pathway accommodates part-time participation: declare your available hours in your technician profile and you’ll only receive offers within that window.

 MyLock workshops run intakes based on accumulated registered interest per track.
 Smart Lock Installation runs the most frequently (1-day format, lower student commitment threshold).
 Automotive Locksmith typically runs 4–6 intakes per year.
-ECU Specialist and EV Battery Specialist run 2–3 times per year given the longer commitment.
+ECU Specialist runs 2–3 times per year given the longer commitment.
 Register interest via the form linked above and we’ll notify you 4–6 weeks before the next confirmed intake for your selected track.
 Confirmed intakes are announced on this page when scheduled.

 Three meaningful differences.
 First, MyLock operates an active dispatch network — workshop graduates have a defined pathway into real customer jobs through the same platform we run today, not just a certificate to display.
 Second, MyLock workshop curriculum is being aligned with Malaysian locksmith trade-association standards in development — graduates will be positioned for industry-wide certification when that framework formally launches.
 Third, our income claims are documented with disclaimers, target-band framing, we don’t advertise “earn RM 30,000/month from day one” claims that other Malaysian locksmith advertisements sometimes use.
 We’d rather lose customers to misleading competitor advertising than misrepresent earning potential to people considering a real career change.